CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/tutorials/bgpcorsaro.md

 <br>

-We set the interval @@link to documentation to be *5 minutes*, and the output file to be *pfxmonitor.txt*
+We set the interval to be *5 minutes*, and the output file to be *pfxmonitor.txt*
 ~~~
 -i 300 -O ./%X.txt